The EXO-200 detector, part II: Auxiliary Systems: Xenon System

 \subsection{Xe Purity}

 Removal of select volatile electronegative impurities contaminating the xenon, and minimizing the sources of these impurities, were driving concerns for the xenon system.
 There were several possible sources in the system.
 First, impurities were inherent in the bottled xenon at the ppm level, though the variation between bottles was significant \cite{cold_trap}.
 Second, the construction of the high pressure portion of the system included components not rated for ultra-high-vacuum, raising the possibility of small air leaks.
 Finally, all components in the xenon system, including the plumbing itself, outgassed impurities at some level.
+Prior to operation, all connections in the xenon system outside of the cryostat insulating vacuum were helium leak-checked using a residual gas analyzer (RGA) connected to the system.

 In steady state operation of the xenon system, the pressure in the LXe vessel was regulated by the Xe heater, allowing the block valves of the feed/bleed system to remain closed almost indefinitely (section \ref{pcon}).
 This essentially eliminated the first two sources of impurities described above.
 Nevertheless, the purity was drastically reduced on those occasions when xenon was fed into the system \cite{prc}.
 Typically this occurred when a power outage (see section \ref{sec:EP}) shut down the Xe condenser refrigerator.
 In this case the approximately 0.4 kg of LXe in the supply line was bled away to protect the TPC while the condenser warmed, and was then fed back in to refill the supply line after the power was restored.
 The purity typically required a few days to recover afterward.
 These reductions in purity and the slight resulting loss of physics data could have been avoided if sufficient UPS battery power (see section \ref{sec:EP}) had been available to support the condenser refrigerator during extended outages.
 For planned outages of less than 8 hours in Phase II, however, the condenser refrigerator was successfully powered on UPS, preserving the Xe purity at the expense of not powering either cryostat refrigerator.
 A different approach would have been to establish a small source of pre-purified feed Xe to use in such instances.